This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mixing With Shampoo

-- Frequency: Monthly use is ideal.
+- Frequency: Monthly use works best.

 Mixing With Olive Oil